CVertex/JHPopoverController/README.md

 ---------------------------

 - ARC enabled
+- Custom colours
 - Retina ready drawing
 - smart calculation for point when near view bounds
 - can only present from the top so far (hopefully this will be changed in future releases)
 - works best with fixed content but will automatically scroll if the viewcontroller's view is larger than the content size
-- automatically dismisses the popover on rotation of device so avoid the presentation being 'off'.
-(Hopefully I can fix this in future releases as well).
+- automatically dismisses the popover on rotation of device
-- would like to add a nice way to customise the colours through the controller interface

 <br />